sailpoint-oss/golang-sdk/api_beta/docs/CreatePersonalAccessTokenRequest.md

 `func (o *CreatePersonalAccessTokenRequest) UnsetScope()`

 UnsetScope ensures that no value is present for Scope, not even an explicit nil
-### GetAccessTokenValiditySeconds

-`func (o *CreatePersonalAccessTokenRequest) GetAccessTokenValiditySeconds() int32`

-GetAccessTokenValiditySeconds returns the AccessTokenValiditySeconds field if non-nil, zero value otherwise.

-### GetAccessTokenValiditySecondsOk

-`func (o *CreatePersonalAccessTokenRequest) GetAccessTokenValiditySecondsOk() (*int32, bool)`

-GetAccessTokenValiditySecondsOk returns a tuple with the AccessTokenValiditySeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccessTokenValiditySeconds

-`func (o *CreatePersonalAccessTokenRequest) SetAccessTokenValiditySeconds(v int32)`

-SetAccessTokenValiditySeconds sets AccessTokenValiditySeconds field to given value.

-### HasAccessTokenValiditySeconds

-`func (o *CreatePersonalAccessTokenRequest) HasAccessTokenValiditySeconds() bool`

-HasAccessTokenValiditySeconds returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)